 The proposed framework for automated HCS fluorescence image analysis was validated by its application in the phenotype classification of images of Drosophila cells.
-The original fluorescence images were 1280×1024 pixels and stored in a 12-bit format.
+The original fluorescence images were 1280 × 1024 pixels and stored in a 12-bit format.
 Images contain 100 to 400 cells.
-One of the image examples used in our experiments is shown in Figure 7, where the DNA channel, F-actin channel, and Rac^{V12} channel are displayed separately.
-To build a cellular phenotype database, we first performed the segmented cells into 3 categories of phenotypes (normal, spiky, and ruffling), ignoring inaccurately segmented cells.
+One of the image examples used in our experiments is shown in Figure 7, where the DNA channel, F-actin channel, and RacV12 channel are displayed separately.
+To build a cellular phenotype database, we first performed the segmentation process on the image and then manually classified the segmented cells into 3 categories of phenotypes (normal, spiky, and ruffling), ignoring inaccurately segmented cells.
 We constructed a cellular phenotype database, including around 600 normal phenotype cells, 200 spiky phenotype cells, and 200 ruffling phenotype cells.
 The database was used for training the classifiers and validating the proposed method.